Someone who is asexual experiences little to no sexual attraction.

 - Emotional attraction: wanting an emotional connection with someone

-It’s possible for asexual people to experience all these forms of attraction.
+It’s possible for asexual people to experience all these forms of attraction, plus plenty of others.

 There’s a difference between libido, sexual desire, and sexual attraction.

 - Libido.
-Also known as your sex drive, this is about wanting to have sex and experience sexual pleasure and sexual release.
-For some people, it’s a little like wanting to scratch an itch.
+Also known as your “sex drive,” libido involves wanting to have sex and experience sexual pleasure and sexual release.
+For some people, it might feel a little like wanting to scratch an itch.

 - Sexual desire.
-This is the desire to have sex, whether it’s for pleasure, a personal connection, conception, or something else.
+This refers to the desire to have sex, whether it’s for pleasure, a personal connection, conception, or something else.

 - Sexual attraction.
 This involves finding someone sexually appealing and wanting to have sex with them.